simonbengtsson/vasttrafik-api/README.md

 This is a mirror of Västtrafik's official Travel Planner Javascript API client.
 See https://developer.vasttrafik.se/portal/#/

+### Usage
+Check the example for a runnable example, but

 ### Authentication
 If you just want to test things out you can use the provided key and secret in `example.js`.
 Don't forget to create your own in the [developer portal](https://developer.vasttrafik.se/portal/#/) before going into production however since it might get invalid at any time.